 Chia seeds are also rich in antioxidants, which help protect the body from free radicals, aging and chronic diseases.
 They also are a good source of protein, calcium and several other vital nutrients like manganese, phosphorus, and magnesium.

 Chia seeds may also help curb your appetite.
 Chia absorbs about 10 times its own weight and expands in your GI tract.
 The gelling action in combination with the protein and fiber all contribute to their satiating effects.

 Whole chia seeds can be sprinkled on cereal, salads, and yogurt.
 It also can be stirred into hot soups, stews and pasta sauces.
 The seeds can be ground and mixed into smoothies or added to baked goods.
 The seeds can also be sprouted and used in salads or sandwiches.
 When the seeds are soaked in water, they form a gel, which can be used in puddings and jams.
 It can even be used it as an egg substitute.
-To get started, try my recipe for Raspberry Almond Chia Pudding.
-It's a healthy dish to start your day and the best part is that you can assemble it the night before.
+To get started, try my recipe for Chia Almond Pudding with Raspberries.
+It’s a healthy dish to start your day and the best part is that you can assemble it the night before.

-Place the almond milk, chia seeds and vanilla in a bowl and stir until combined.
+- Place the almond milk, yogurt, chia seeds, maple syrup and vanilla in a bowl and stir until combined.
 Alternatively you can pour the ingredients into a mason jar or other container with a lid and shake until ingredients are combined.
 Let the mixture sit for 15-20 minutes (the seeds will sink to the bottom), then stir it again.
 Place the container in the refrigerator and cool overnight.
 The mixture will thicken.
-When ready to serve, divide the pudding into two bowls and garnish with raspberries.
+When ready to serve, divide the pudding into two bowls and garnish with raspberries and almonds, if desired.